adamkdean/DwarfFortress.References/README.md

-DwarfFortress.Workflow
+DwarfFortress References
 ======================

-A collection of dfhack workflow config files.
-For reference.
+A collection of dwarf fortress config and reference files.
+Workflow, item RAWs, etc.